Should I Refuse a Breathalyzer? Michigan DUI Lawyer Answers

 Should you refuse a Breathalyzer when being stopped for drinking and driving?
 Call Michigan DUI lawyer, Aaron J. Boria today (734) 453-7806.

-Every case is different and you should consult a lawyer before making the decision, but in the majority of cases it is better to refuse the preliminary breath test (PBT) and consent to the implied consent chemical test.
+Every case is different and you should consult a lawyer before making the decision, but in the majority of cases it is better to refuse the preliminary breath test (PBT) and agree to the implied consent chemical test.

 Understanding the DUI arrest